gwax/www-gwax/posts/2010/07/2010-journey-east-days-45-atlanta-via-louisiana.rst

 while hanging-out; and now, everyone else having gone to bed, I write this before following.

-Tomorrow, we make for Massachusetts, likely puasing (very briefly) in New York along the way.
+Tomorrow, we make for Massachusetts, likely pausing (very briefly) in New York along the way.